PENNY'S LAGOON

 Public BBQ

-Penny's Lagoon, a rare "perched" lake, offers a unique and serene experience.
-Nestled above the water table, it's one of only three such lakes worldwide.
-The drive to this hidden gem, though slightly bumpy, leads to a place of natural beauty, ideal for family outings.
-The clear, fresh water makes it perfect for swimming, kayaking, and canoeing, with children often seen enjoying these activities.
+Penny's Lagoon in Egg Lagoon is a rare perched lake sitting above the water table, one of only three worldwide.
+The drive gets slightly bumpy but leads to a place of natural beauty good for family outings.
+Clear, fresh water makes it perfect for swimming, kayaking, and canoeing, with children often seen enjoying these activities.
 The surrounding area is great for a picnic, complete with picnic tables and good BBQ facilities.
-The lagoon's tranquility and picturesque setting also make it an appealing spot for bird watching and walking.
-Its clean and well-maintained amenities add to the comfort of visitors.
-The journey, although a bit off the beaten path, rewards with its peaceful ambiance and the opportunity to immerse in nature's splendor.
+The lagoon's tranquility and picturesque setting also make it appealing for bird watching and walking.
+Its clean, well-maintained amenities add to visitor comfort.
+The journey, though a bit off the beaten path, rewards with peaceful ambiance and the opportunity to immerse in nature's splendor.

 Address